hashicorp/nomad/website/source/guides/ui.html.md

 [![Allocation Stats][img-allocation-stats]][img-allocation-stats]

-~> **Note.** To collect current CPU and memory statistics, the Web UI makes requests directly to the client ~> the allocation is running on.
-These requests will fail unless the browser session is running in the same ~> subnet as the Nomad client.

 Clicking an allocation will navigate to the Allocation Detail page.
 From here, the event history for each task in the allocation can be seen.